Namr/Connected/README.md

 and **Secondary Brain** side by side, click the "Compare" button on the left.
 Data for the **Primary Brain** and **Secondary Brain** have to be loaded seperately using their respective prompts in the **File** menu at the top of the screen.

 ### Loading Data
 To display your own connectome data, look in the top right corner and click File->Load Primary/Secondary Connectome.
+Multiple edge files can be selected in this menu to play them over time.
 You will be prompted to select the node and then the edge file for your data, and it should instantly update in the viewer.
 The same can be done for loading in a new Brain Mesh or Graph signal using their respective prompts in the File menu.

 ### Customizing the network